AllgraceTimothy/Ayazona-Tech-Space-Management-System/README.md

   2. Navigate into your folder from your Code Editor.
   3. Create a virtual environment in this folder
    - Give the following command in the terminal -> "python -m venv env" (env-name of your virtual environment.
 Can be anything)
-  4. Navgate into your virtual environment
+  4. Navigate into your virtual environment
    - Give the following command in the terminal -> "env\Scripts\activate" (again {env} can be anything)
   5. Clone the Repository in your virtual environment:
    - Give the following command in the terminal -> "git clone https://github.com/AllgraceTimothy/Ayazona-Tech-Space-Management-System"